maxlevesque/miseEnRoutePersonalHPC/README.md

 source: https://fedoraproject.org/wiki/How_to_create_and_use_Live_USB

-# How to know the frequency and the kind of RAM you have installed:
+# How much RAM and its frequency:
 ```bash
 dmidecode |grep -P -A7 "^\tSize:.*MB" | egrep -v "Form Factor|Set:|Bank Locator:|Type Detail"
 ```